 print_r($newArr); // [[bar] => Hello, [0] => world]

-How can the spread operator be used with array reference?
-Let’s examine this concept further in the upcoming section.
+How can the spread operator be used with array references?
+Let’s delve further into this concept in the upcoming section.

 Unpacking Arrays Using References